ACONCAGUA | South America

 • Traverse the entire peak and see both sides of the mountain.

-• Join our arrieros (mule drivers) while they cook the traditional meal “asado” (BBQ meats, veggies, bread, and of course Argentinian wine) over an open fire and under the stars.
+• Join our arrieros (mule drivers) while they cook the traditional meal “asado” (BBQ meats, veggies, bread, and, of course, Argentinian wine) over an open fire and under the stars.

 • Watch the shadow of Aconcagua grow larger as the sun rises over the Andes on summit morning.